jina-ai/jina/docs/chapters/yaml/yaml.rst

 :class:`Driver` YAML Sytanx
 ---------------------------

 :class:`jina.drivers.Driver` connects :class:`jina.peapods.pea.BasePod` and :mod:`jina.executors`.
-A driver map is a collection of driver groups which can be referred by the BasePod via CLI (``jina pod --driver_yaml-path --driver-group``).
+A driver map is a collection of driver groups which can be referred by the BasePod via CLI (``jina pod --driver_uses --driver-group``).

 .. highlight:: yaml
 .. code-block:: yaml